 GCSE Selection

-Students should select one subject from each of the option blocks in the GCSE Options Grid 2023 below.
+Students should select one subject from each of the option blocks in the GCSE Options Grid.
+Please note that the options grid for 2026 is being finalised; the 2025 grid below is provided as an example.

 In the Third Form, all pupils follow a tailored programme of study which is aimed at ensuring they can develop their study skills, explore their interests, all whilst gaining a core understanding in all their subjects, ready to have informed discussions about GCSE choices at the beginning of the Summer Term.